CaptainElderly/YokaiSlam/README.md

 If you want to submit changes to it you can create a pull request with your branch!
 I'll have a look at them!

+Also you may be prompted to delete assets when you load the project.
+Just hit cancel